top of page

 • Press the cob mixture firmly into the mold, smoothing the edges.

-• Press your fingers on the top like you making a foccacia loaf to make a rough surface.
+• Press your fingers on the top like you’re making a focaccia loaf to create a rough surface.

 • Slide the molds off and leave the bricks to dry in the sun.